Liver Cancer Statistics

 HCC in the World

-HCC is the 3rd leading cause of cancer deaths in the world.
+HCC is the 6th most common cancer in the world, and HCC is the 3rd leading cause of cancer deaths in the world.

 HCC is the most prevalent in sub-Saharan Africa and Eastern/South-Eastern Asia.